FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 This repository currently supports 3 demos implemented as FreeRTOS tasks, each of which utilize the same MQTT connection managed by the coreMQTT-Agent library for thread-safety.
 The demos are the following:

-* **Over-The-Air update demo:** This demo has the user create an OTA job on AWS IoT for their device and watch as it downloads the updated firmware, and reboot with the updated firmware.
+* **Over-The-Air Update:** This demo has the user create an OTA job on AWS IoT for their device and watch as it downloads the updated firmware, and reboot with the updated firmware.
-* **SubPubUnsub demo:** This demo creates tasks which Subscribe to a topic on AWS IoT Core, Publish to the same topic, receive their own publish since the device is subscribed to the topic it published to, then Unsubscribe from the topic in a loop.
+* **SubPubUnsub:** This demo creates tasks which Subscribe to a topic on AWS IoT Core, Publish to the same topic, receive their own publish since the device is subscribed to the topic it published to, then Unsubscribe from the topic in a loop.
-* **TempPubSub and LED control demo:** This demo utilizes the temperature sensor to send temperature readings to IoT Core, and allows the user to send JSON payloads back to the device to control it's LED.
+* **Temperature PubSub and LED Control:** This demo utilizes the temperature sensor to send temperature readings to IoT Core, and allows the user to send JSON payloads back to the device to control it's LED.

 **NOTE:** By default, all 3 demos are enabled and will run concurrently with each other, and, thus, these configurations are optional.